XMB5/deepsleep-button/README.md

 # deepsleep-button

-Turns off servers and smart plugs with a button on an ESP8266.
+Send an HTTP request with a button on an ESP8266.
 Designed to work with [deepsleep](https://github.com/XMB5/deepsleep).

 ## Configuration